-Tesla Model S Plaid+ canceled because Plaid is fast enough at 0-60 mph in less than 2s
+Tesla Model S Plaid+ canceled, Plaid model does 0-60 mph in less than 2.0 seconds

 Plaid+ is canceled.
 No need, as Plaid is just so good.— Elon Musk (@elonmusk) June 6, 2021

-He has a point.
 The Model S Plaid will sprint to 60 mph from rest in 1.99 seconds, top out at 200 mph, and deliver an estimated range of 390 miles, according to Tesla.
 Jay Leno also said last week he drove one down the quarter-mile in 9.247 seconds at 152.09 mph, which if accurate would make the electric super sedan the quickest production car yet.
 We're talking quicker than a Bugatti Chiron, as well as the Dodge Challenger SRT Demon drag special.

 The Plaid debuts a new three-motor drive system, and an updated version of this system was due to arrive in the Plaid+.
 Official numbers for the Plaid+ included an output of over 1,100 hp, a sprint from 0-60 mph in less than 1.99 seconds, and the ability to cover the quarter-mile in less than nine seconds.
 The range for this model was also said to be more than 520 miles.